kaviarjs/nova/README.md

 ## What it solves

-- It makes it bearable to use MongoDB as a relational database
+✓ It makes it bearable to use MongoDB as a relational database ✓ Relational Filtering/Sorting Enabled
-- Speeds surpassing SQL in various scenarios.
+✓ Speeds surpassing SQL in various scenarios.
-- Works with GraphQL to avoid over-fetching
+✓ Works with GraphQL to avoid over-fetching

 ## Installation